vppillai/h3Docs/system/net/docs/interface.md

 void SYS_NET_Task(SYS_MODULE_OBJ obj)
 ```

+**Summary**

+Executes the SYS NET service state machine for the instance

 **Description**

 This function ensures that the Networking service is able to execute its state machine to process any messages and invoke the user callback for any events.